 Assuming that you already have a good quality film camera (like this Canon AE-1 Program on Amazon.com), the most expensive items you’ll need will all be purchased at the beginning of setting up your darkroom.
 Once you have the basic set up, you’ll only need to purchase black and white film and film developing chemicals.
 The chemicals used to develop film do not cost much and have a fairly long shelf-life if stored properly.
 Some of the processing chemicals can even be reused (like the stop bath and fixer), which will also save money.

 If you plan on developing film often, doing it yourself can save you the recurring costs of around $10 to $20 depending on postage) of dropping your film off or mailing in your film to be developed.
-See this guide comparing places online to get your film developedOpens in a new tab..
-One company I recommend is TheDarkroom.comOpens in a new tab..
-At the time of writing and according to their websiteOpens in a new tab., TheDarkroom.com charges about $20.95 to develop one roll of 35mm or medium format film (with shipping) including enhanced-level scans (without tax), it generally takes 3 – 6 days for your film to be processed and your digital scans to be uploaded to the web.
+See this guide comparing places online to get your film developed.
+One company I recommend is TheDarkroom.com.
+At the time of writing and according to their website, TheDarkroom.com charges about $20.95 to develop one roll of 35mm or medium format film (with shipping) including enhanced-level scans (without tax), it generally takes 3 – 6 days for your film to be processed and your digital scans to be uploaded to the web.
 It also takes about a week for you to receive your negatives in the mail.

 Developing your own negatives not only costs less over time, but it also spares you the long wait to see the finished negatives and/or photos.
-And, you’ll have a skill set that’s becoming rarer to find, something that you may find useful if you decide that you want to pursue film photography for a long-term hobby or even a careerOpens in a new tab..
+And, you’ll have a skill set that’s becoming rarer to find, something that you may find useful if you decide that you want to pursue film photography for a long-term hobby or even a career.

 How Long Does It Take to Develop Film?